Nerwyn/android-tv-card/README.md

   - Roku (with keyboard)
   - LG webOS (with keyboard)
   - Kodi (with keyboard)
-  - Unified Remote for computers (with keyboard)
+  - Unified Remote for Windows, macOS, and Linux (with keyboard)
   - Apple TV
   - Samsung TV
   - Jellyfin